dheerajreddy3598/Layoffs-data-cleaning/README.md

 # Layoffs Data Cleaning Project

 ## Project Overview
 This project aims to clean and analyze global layoffs data from 2020 to 2023.
-Using SQL for data cleaning and Python for exploratory data analysis (EDA), we provide a comprehensive understanding of the worldwide layoff trends in recent years.
+Using SQL for data cleaning, we provide a comprehensive understanding of the worldwide layoff trends in recent years.

 ## Objectives
 1. **Data Cleaning:**